 CONCUSSION AND HEAD INJURIES (EC §49475): A concussion is a brain injury that can be caused by a bump, blow, or jolt to the head, or by a blow to another part of the body with the force transmitted to the head.
 Even though most concussions are mild, all concussions are potentially serious and may result in complications including prolonged brain damage and death if not recognized and managed properly.
 A school district, charter school, or private school that elects to offer an athletic program must immediately remove from a school-sponsored athletic activity for the remainder of the day an athlete who is suspected of sustaining a concussion or head injury during that activity.
 The athlete may not return to that activity until he or she is evaluated by, and receives written clearance from, a licensed health care provider.
-If the licensed health care provider determines the athlete has a concussion of a licensed health care provider.
+If the licensed health care provider determines the athlete has a concussion or head injury, the athlete can also complete a graduated return-to-play protocol of no less than 7 days in duration under the supervision of a licensed health care provider.
 On a yearly basis, a concussion and head injury information sheet must be signed and returned by the athlete and the athlete's parent or guardian before the athlete initiates practice or competition.
 This requirement does not apply to an athlete engaging in an athletic activity during the regular school day or as part of a physical education course.